To Smooth or Not? When Label Smoothing Meets Noisy Labels: Introduction

 \section{Introduction}

-Label smoothing (LS) \cite{szegedy2016rethinking} is an arising learning paradigm that uses positively weighted average of both the hard training labels and uniformly distributed soft label:
+Label smoothing (LS) \citep{szegedy2016rethinking} is an arising learning paradigm that uses positively weighted average of both the hard training labels and the uniformly distributed soft label:

 where we denote the one-hot vector form of hard label and an all one vector as $\by$, $\bo$ respectively. $K$ is the number of label classes, and $r$ is the smooth rate in the range of $[0,1]$.
 It was shown that LS serves as a regularizer for the hard training data and therefore improves generalization of the model.
 The regularizer role of LS prevents the model from fitting overly on the target class.
-Empirical studies have demonstrated the effectiveness of LS in improving the model performance across various benchmarks \cite{pereyra2017regularizing} (such as image classification \cite{szegedy2016rethinking}, machine translation \cite{vaswani2017attention}, language modelling \cite{chorowski2017towards}) and model calibration \cite{muller2019does}.
+Empirical studies have demonstrated the effectiveness of LS in improving the model performance across various benchmarks \citep{pereyra2017regularizing} (such as image classification \citep{szegedy2016rethinking}, machine translation \citep{vaswani2017attention}, language modelling \citep{chorowski2017towards}), and model calibration \citep{muller2019does}.

-Later it was reported LS even helps with improving robustness when learning with noisy labels \cite{lukasik2020does}.
-However, we observe that the advantage of LS vanishes when we operate in a high label noise regime.
-In Figure \ref{fig:UCI}, we present a set of experiments on UCI datasets \cite{Dua:2019}.
-We highlight best two smooth rates (possible to have tied smooth rates) under each label noise rate.
-Indeed, non-negative smooth rates (circles colored in red) outperform negative ones when the label noise rates are low.
-Nonetheless, with the increasing of noise rates, negative smooth rates $r<0$ (Eqn. (\ref{eqn:ls1}), diamonds colored in green) appear to be more competitive when learning with noisy labels.
-Puzzled by the observation, we proceeded to discover that several proposed learning-with-noisy-labels solutions in the literature, including Loss Correction \cite{patrini2017making}, NLNL \cite{kim2019nlnl} and Peer Loss \cite{liu2020peer}, instead relate more closely to \emph{negative label smoothing} (NLS), which defines as using a negative weight to combine the hard and soft labels!
+Later it was reported LS even helps with improving robustness when learning with noisy labels \citep{lukasik2020does}.
+However, we observed that the advantage of LS vanishes when we operate in a high label noise regime: in Figure \ref{fig:UCI}, we present a set of experiments on some UCI datasets \citep{Dua:2019} {with synthetic noisy labels}.
+We highlight the best two smooth rates when the classifier is trained under each label noise rate. { Since UCI datasets are of small scales, it is possible to have tied smooth rates when evaluating the classifier on the separate clean test data.} Indeed, non-negative smooth rates (circles colored in {{red}}) outperform negative ones when the label noise rates are low.
+Nonetheless, with the increasing of noise rates, negative smooth rates $r<0$ (Eqn. (\ref{eqn:ls1}), diamonds colored in {{green}}) appear to be more competitive when learning with noisy labels.
+Intuitively speaking, this is due to the increased entropy of $\P(\text{noisy label}|X)$ when the noise rate is high, in which case, further applying LS tends to ``oversmooth" the estimated posterior. {Motivated by this observation, we aim to provide a more thorough understanding of whether should we adopt label smoothing or not when learning with noisy labels, specifically, how to make a choice between LS and negative/not label smoothing (NLS)?